Mason Hale: Early life and education

 Hale met his wife Beatrice Wilde, an ecologist, while at the University of Wisconsin.
 They married in 1952 and had three children, Janet, Sandra and Robert.
 Hale also befriended William Culberson, a fellow graduate student, and later a lichen expert at Duke University.
 Hale and Culberson collaborated on many chemistry and taxonomic endeavors including the first lichen checklist of North America.

 After earning his Ph.D., Hale worked for two years each at University of Wichita and University of West Virginia.
+At that time he started to edit the exsiccata series Lichenes Americani exsiccati, collected and published by M. E. Hale.
 Then he became an Associate Curator at the Smithsonian Institution, where he worked from 1957 until his death.
 In 33 years at the Smithsonian, Hale collected close to 80,000 specimens and made the Smithsonian Institution one of the largest lichen herbariums in the world.
 Hale made numerous expeditions to tropical regions including the Caribbean, Central and South America, Asia, and Africa.
 One of his favorite expeditions was to collect endolithic lichens in Antarctica.
 Hale was later appointed a Senior Botanist at the Smithsonian.

+In 1986, during an International Association for Lichenology field excursion to Namibia and South Africa, Hale surveyed the lichen desert and nearby volcanic outcrops; contemporaries recalled his energetic collecting there, including abundant material of Santessonia, a genus he had earlier described.
+He was invited to the 1989 London symposium on tropical lichenology but was too ill to attend; he died shortly afterwards, aged 61.